qor/qor/example/tutorial/bookstore/README.md

 The `Author` model is very simple:

     type Author struct {
     	gorm.Model
+    	publish.Status
+    	l10n.Locale

     	Name string
-        publish.Status
     }

 All qor models "inherit" from `gorm.model`. (see https://github.com/jinzhu/gorm).
 Our author model for now only has a `Name`.
-Ignore the `publish.Status` for now - we will address that in a later part of the tutorial.
+Ignore `publish.Status` and `l10n.Locale` for now - we will address these in later parts of the tutorial.

 The Bookmodel has a few more fields:

     type Book struct {
     	gorm.Model
+    	publish.Status
+    	l10n.Locale

     	Title       string
     	Synopsis    string
     	ReleaseDate time.Time
     	Authors     []*Author `gorm:"many2many:book_authors"`
     	Price       float64
     	CoverImage  media_library.FileSystem
-        publish.Status
     }

 The only interesting part here is the gorm struct tag: `gorm:many2many:book_authors"`; It tells `gorm` to create a join table `book_authors`.

-Ignore the `publish.Status` for now - we will address that in a later part of the tutorial.
+Ignore `publish.Status` and `l10n.Locale` for now - we will address these in later parts of the tutorial.

 That's almost it: If you [look at](https://github.com/qor/qor/tree/master/example/tutorial/bookstore/01/models.go) you can see an `init()` function at the end: It sets up a db connection and `db.AutoMigrate(&Author{}, &Book{}, &User{})` tells QOR to automatically create the tables for our models.